Variables in workflows

 Now you can reference the variable in the step where it should be used or displayed.
 You can select one of two available formats from the data reference dropdown.

-• String - useful if you want to display the result
+• Plain - useful if you want to display the result

 • JSON - useful if you want to use the result in another integration step